 The Plan Administrator (or Claims Fiduciary) may rely upon the direction or information from a Participant relating to such Participant's entitlement to benefits hereunder as being proper under the Plan, and will not be responsible for any act or failure to act.
-Neither the Plan Administrator nor the Employer makes any guarantee to any Employee or Former Employee in any manner for any loss that may result because of the Employee's or Former Employee's participation in the Plan.
+Neither the Plan Administrator nor the Employer makes any guarantee to any Retiree in any manner for any loss that may result because of the Retiree's participation in the Plan.